mostafahanafi/chesspy/README.md

 # chesspy &#9817;

 A chess program written in Python without the use of any external chess libraries, including a primitive functional AI.

-While other languages are faster (and thus may be more suitable for writing a minimax AI), I chose Python as I simply wanted to set myself a fun challenge of writing a working AI (not create a bot that would take down Stockfish).
-Seeing as it is a language I am proficient in, it made sense for me to take on this challenge using Python, however I could possibly revisit this using a faster programming language.
+The primary purpose of this project is to present a fun challenge rather than to develop a highly advanced chess bot.
+This README gives a brief overview of how the AI works and the structure of the project.

+For more information and regular updates on the development of this project, please visit my [website/blog](https://hanafi.dev/2023/07/10/writing-a-chess-ai-from-scratch-in-python-part-1/).

-## Examples (to be added)
+## Examples

+*to be added*

 ## Compilation

-Run `Main.py` to start the game.
+To start the game, run `Main.py`.

 ## Usage

-To set up the game, you can customize settings in `Main.py`.
+Customize the game settings in `Main.py`.
 Set `WHITE` and `BLACK` to either `PLAYER` or `AI`, change the `SIZE` of the window if you wish, and then run the `Main.py` file.

 To change the depth of the AI, you can set the `depth` parameter in the respective `self.ai_turn()` function in the `Controller.game_loop()` function found in `Controller.py`.